simioniandrea/Image-EXIF-Viewer/README.md

 Image-EXIF Viewer was implemented using Python and pattern MVC.
 Tkinter was used for developing the GUI, and with several element (```Button```,```Table```) allows the behaviours previously described.

 ## Possible Improvements
+Any possible improvements to Image-EXIF Viewer could be:
 * Instead to send an HTTP request for geolocalization,open a new frame with maps widget
 * improve the resizing methods, because of rare anomalies during image rotation